 This interest has generated research projects examining vernacular food culture in New Zealand, how pie carts have come to reflect New Zealand's nostalgic 'golden summer', how the humble meat pie has incorporated contemporary New Zealand identities, and how, within a four nation project, constructs of altruism and cynicism impact the world view schemas of undergraduate students.

 Lindsay has published widely in academic journals and is the author of two books; The Great New Zealand Pie Cart and The New Zealand Chef.
 In 2014 Lindsay headed the Food Studies Research Group.
 This group went onto win the Vice-chancellors Team Research award for that year.

-Dr Heike Schänzel is currently involved in several research projects relating to families.
+Dr Heike Schänzel is currently involved in several research projects relating to children, families and gender issues.
 She is passionate about better understanding family fun (along with the avoidance of conflict) and the facilitation of sociality and meaningful experiences within the context of tourism and hospitality.
 Current research interests include:

 Associate Professor Jill Poulston has researched sexual harassment issues in hospitality extensively, and is currently completing a project exploring differences in attitudes towards harassment between hospitality workers and women working in uniformed services.
 Around 25 percent of hospitality workers report that they have been sexually harassed, whereas in uniformed services such as the police and military, 36% of women report they have bene harassed.
 This study explores consistent themes around sexual harassment and assault and attempts to determine the boundaries between harassment and harmless social interactions.
 The study follows prior work on harassment, some of which has been undertaken with research students (e.g. Beth Waudby and Lisa Sadaraka).
 It is anticipated that the results will be published in 2018.